Three 6 Mafia: 2012–2018: Hiatus, Da Mafia 6ix, and independent endeavors

 By the end of 2012, Juicy J had moved completely away from Three 6 Mafia work to focus on his solo career.
 During this time he released a number of solo mixtapes such as Rubba Band Business and Blue Dream & Lean.
-He also had begun frequently collaborated with Wiz Khalifa, appearing on a number of his mixtapes.
+He also had begun frequently collaborating with Wiz Khalifa, appearing on a number of his mixtapes.

 After a number of mixtapes, DJ Paul released his third solo studio album A Person of Interest on October 22, 2012.
 He announced that the album was a mix of gangsta rap and crunk music, with it also incorporating influences from dubstep and electronic dance music.
-The album featured past collaborators Lil Wyte and Gucci Mane, and also came with a bonus DVD including a self-titled short movie, music videos and behind the scenes footage.
+The album featured past collaborator Gucci Mane, and also came with a bonus DVD including a self-titled short movie, music videos and behind the scenes footage.

 On November 26, 2013, DJ Paul released Volume 16: The Original Masters, a remaster of his 1994 mixtape 4 Da Summer of '94, on iTunes.
 After releasing a series of singles, including the chart topping "Bandz a Make Her Dance" which featured 2 Chainz and Lil Wayne, Juicy J released his third solo studio album Stay Trippy under Taylor Gang Records, Kemosabe Records and Columbia Records on August 27, 2013.
 Juicy J has since stated that he would still "love to" participate in a Three 6 Mafia album in the future.